NAMI Virginia’s staff works hard to provide support, education, and advocacy to improve the lives of all those affected by mental illness.

 Assistant Director: Sarah Wilson

-Sarah Wilson, MSW, has worked for NAMI Virginia since 2009 after interning with the organization.
-Sarah has served in a variety of roles for the organization include Director of Adult and Family Programs, Director of Children & Youth Programs and Director of Events and Outreach.
-In these roles, she has had her hand in almost every aspect of the organization, and in recognition, took on the role of Assistant Director in 2018.
+Sarah Wilson, MSW CVA, has worked for NAMI Virginia since 2009.
+Sarah has served in a variety of roles for the organization include Director of Adult and Family Programs, Director of Children and Youth Programs and Director of Events and Outreach.
+In these roles, she has had her hand in almost every aspect of the organization, and its mission work.
+In 2018, Sarah assumed the role of Assistant Director where she provides strategic direction for NAMI Virginia’s programs and presence in the state through coalitions, workgroups, partners and 14 statewide local NAMI chapters.

 Sarah received her Master’s in Social Work-Administration, Planning, and Policy Practice from Virginia Commonwealth University.
-She has a Certificate in Nonprofit Management from VCU’s L. Douglas Wilder School of Government and Public Affairs and has her Certificate in Volunteer Administration from the Council for Certification in Volunteer Administration.
-Sarah completed the Emerging Nonprofit Leadership Program through VCU and the Partnership for Nonprofit Excellence in 2012.
+She has a Certificate in Nonprofit Management from VCU’s L. Douglas Wilder School of Government and Public Affairs, a Certificate in Volunteer Administration from the Council for Certification in Volunteer Administration and completed the Emerging Nonprofit Leadership Program through VCU and the Partnership for Nonprofit Excellence.
+Prior to joining NAMI, Sarah has experience in suicide prevention and crisis intervention work, community organizing, and older adult mental health.

 Phone: (804) 285-8264 ext.
 203